Kepmon/devjobs/README.md

     - so, it seems to me like what I actually need is the [xata's search API](https://xata.io/docs/sdk/search) (in fact, you can actually combine both those APIs) but nowhere in their docs I found the information on how to pass more than one search query
     - which I abviously need, considering the fact that my form consists of 3 inputs and a user may fill in 1/2/3 of them and depending on which one is actually filled, I need to search through different columns as well as in some cases I need the results that contain all of the searching criteria and in other ones I need to get back the results that contain one search query but in any of several (defined) colums
     - and currently, it seems to me that this is impossible to do using any xata's API but it might be also that I just overlooked something, that's why, I'll probably reach out the xata's team on their discord community and ask whether is there a better way (than my current approach) of handling my case
-* finally, I also don't like the idea of passing the url query params to the json endpoint, using the POST request, only so I can use them inside the GET request:
-    - I feel like I should be able to read the query params from the link inside the GET request, without passing them first through the POST request at all
-    - in fact, I tried to do that already but I always get an empty `URLSearchParams` object
-    - I believe, the issue here is that the page I set the query params onto and the json endpoint are completely different endpoints/links
-    - nonetheless, if the above is true, that probably means my current approach is wrong, in the first place, and I have to get to know what am I doing wrong and fix it
-    - so, again, currently I'm not really sure how to approach this one, but I hope I'll be able to make it right in the future 🙈

 ## 💻 Technologies
 ![Astro](https://img.shields.io/badge/Astro-BC52EE?style=for-the-badge&logo=astro&logoColor=white)